 How I made the above image: Camera was a Panasonic Lumix GH4 with Olympus 45mm f/1.8 lens.
 Lighting was two Flashpoint LED lights.
 Background was a 5×7-foot black Savage Infinity vinyl background. backdrop.
 Exposure was 1/60 sec at f/2.8 and ISO 800.

-If you’re interested in learning how I shoot portraits and how I use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere which is available new from Amazon.com for $20.26 or used starting at $5.53, as I write this.
-If you would like some hands-on training, check out my one-on-one workshops.
+If you’re interested in learning how I shoot portraits and how I use cameras, lenses and lighting in my in-home studio and on location, please pick up a copy of Studio Lighting Anywhere which is available new from Amazon.com for $22.75 or used starting around four bucks, as I write this.
+The Kindle version is $19.99 for those preferring a digital format.